EmberGamingStudios/MD-Sudo/SECURITY.md

 ## Reporting a Vulnerability

-Go to my Discord or the Issues tab to report vulnerabilities.
+Go to my Discord to report vulnerabilities.
+DO NOT DISCLOSE SECURITY-RELATED ISSUES PUBLICLY.

 If one is discovered, I should have an update out as soon as possible -I take security very seriously.